 All visitors are welcome.
-However, visitors are required to sign in and present an ID by the entrance gate before a pass can be issued.
-Persons without a pass are subject to trespassing violation.
+However, visitors are required to sign in and present an ID at the entrance gate before a pass can be issued.
+Additionally, visitors must wear the proper attire required by the school.
+Those without a pass are subject to trespassing violations.